USEPA/e-manifest/README.md

 The e-Manifest ListServ provides an open forum for the posting and discussion of news and information relating to the e-Manifest program.
 This Listserv can also be used to facilitate e-Manifest conversations amongst the stakeholder and user community.

 General Program listserv

 Subscribe:Send a blank message to: eManifest-subcribe@lists.epa.gov

-Developers only listserv (Are you a developer that will consume e-Manifests Services?)
+Developers only listserv (Are you a developer that will consume e-Manifest's APIs?)

 Subscribe:Send a blank message to: e-manifestdev-subscribe@lists.epa.gov